gvwilson/thirdbit/src/fiction/iffy/index.md

 an' I been givin' it to you ever since."

 Iffy swallowed as nausea rose in her throat.
-The machines had done things to people during the war, turned them into weapons and sabs and spies, sometimes without them knowing they'd been memed or tweaked.
+The machines had done things to people during the war to turn them into weapons and sabs and spies, sometimes without them knowing.
 People had done the same to each other and worse.
-Nine tenths of every medical exam Iffy had ever suffered through had been to check for things like that, but they couldn't catch everything.
+Nine tenths of every medical exam Iffy had ever suffered through had been to check for memes and tweaks, but they couldn't catch everything.
 If what she could do was something like that, who knew what else might be tucked away in her head or her genes?

 Her foster mother gave her another hug.
 "You go back t' sleep," she said as she squeezed Iffy and then stood.
-"We'll talk on this some more t'morrow."
+"We'll talk on this t'morrow."

 Iffy nodded, her eyes already closing as she lay down.
 Aunt Naggie tucked the blankets in around her and kissed her forehead.